 PREPPING YOUR LITTLE ONES

 Before your session, pack a bag with snacks, water and any small objects (like toys or lollipops) that might help us get their attention when it’s time for them to look at the camera.
 If they are old enough to understand you, it’s a good idea to prepare them for what’s to come before the session starts.
 Explain how much the photos mean to you so they know to be on their best behavior.
 A lot of families discuss and pick something fun in advance as a treat after the session if they’re good listeners, like an ice cream cone, for example.
 It also helps if their bellies are full and they’ve has some good rest and a potty break beforehand.
 Once you prepare them physically and mentally, then feel free to give them (and you!) grace!
-They’re little, and I know that some days don’t always go as planned.
-I’ve seen it all and will make sure to get you great photos, regardless of their moods.
-My goal is to make this as fun and stress-free as it possibly can be for you and your family!
+They’re little, and we know that some days don’t always go as planned.
+We’ve seen it all and will make sure to get you great photos, regardless of their moods.
+Our goal is to make this as fun and stress-free as it possibly can be for you and your family!

 Prepping Your Family

-Set date, time and location with Rachel
+Set date, time and location with your lead photographer

 Pay your deposit to reserve your date and get Rachel your portrait agreement